Your AI is brilliant.

 Install locally with one command.
 Your machine, your data, zero dependencies.

-Then add Kernal as an MCP server in Claude Desktop or Claude Code.
+Then add Kernal as an MCP server in whichever host you already use - Claude, Cursor, Codex, Copilot, ChatGPT.

 Kernal Cloud (managed)

 No install needed.
-Connect directly from Claude and start building your graph in seconds.
-7-day free trial, then from $9/mo.
+Connect directly from your existing AI tool and start building your graph in seconds.
+Limited managed-access while the product stabilizes.

 Talk naturally